binford2k/fingerpuppet/README.md

         --certificate [CERTNAME]     Retrieve the certificate for a given certname or 'ca'.
         --cert_status [CERTNAME]     Retrieve the certificate status for a given certname.
 Set the status by using --state.
         --cert_revocation_list       Retrieve and display the certifiacte revocation list from the master.
         --sign [CERTNAME]            Instruct the Puppetmaster to sign a certificate.
-Requires significate privileges in auth.conf.
+Requires significant privileges in auth.conf.

         --file_metadata PATH         Retrieve the metadata for a file.
         --getfile PATH               Download a file from the Puppetmaster.
 Save to --file or output on stdout.